 Make a donation to Disability Rights International to make sure we have the resources to keep holding governments around the world accountable for human rights violations.
 Disability Rights International is a small organization fighting a worldwide problem, and your support is urgently needed.
 Please donate today!

 Spread the word online or in person – We need as broad a network of supporters as possible.
-If you think you can arrange a major public event or fundraiser for us, please contact our Human Rights and Communication Associate, Rachel Arnold, at email@example.com
+Follow us on Facebook or on Twitter.
+If you would like to arrange a public event or fundraiser for us, please contact Rachel Arnold at firstname.lastname@example.org

 CAN I MAKE A DONATION DIRECTLY TO INSTITUTIONS OR ORPHANAGES?